TheOdinProject/curriculum/html_css/v2/main-course/intermediate_css/frameworks-preprocessors.md

 ### Introduction

 At this point, you have written quite a bit of vanilla HTML and CSS, and learned many design techniques that you will continue to use as you grow as a developer.
-However, through your experiences, you have no doubt encountered a CSS framework or two.
-You may have also learned about preprocessors (aka precompilers).
+Through your experiences, you have no doubt also encountered a CSS framework or two.
+In addition, you may have learned about preprocessors (aka precompilers).
 Both of these types of tools can make writing CSS more streamlined and less tedious.

 You should be aware that at this point in your learning, both frameworks and preprocessors are options for you, but that neither of them is necessary.

-A really important reason you need to know these topics is that frameworks and preprocessors are commonly found in workplaces.
-Many job requirements list Bootstrap, SASS, and related technology.
+A really important reason to know about frameworks and preprocessors is that they are commonly found in the workplace.
+Many job requirements also include Bootstrap, SASS, and related technology.
 So it's helpful for you to know what these tools are, and where to look for them once you've determined you need to learn them.

 ### Learning Outcomes